 My Home Has Been Affected By Wildfire Smoke: What Do I Do Now?

 Not all hope is lost; there are some things to consider during a wildfire that can make the process of getting your home back in order a lot easier.
-Take a look at these common questions and general advice we have gathered from our years of experience with wildfire damage:
+Take a look at these common questions and general advice we have gathered from our years of experience with wildfire damage.

-Make sure your home is closed up during a wildfire, even if the fire is miles away.
+Make sure your home is closed during a wildfire, even if the fire is miles away.
 Smoke travels and permeates into homes and vehicles, causing a strong and sometimes toxic odor.
-Closing up windows, fireplaces, vents and any drafts in your home can prevent heavy smoke odor and soot.
+Closing up windows, fireplaces, vents, and any drafts in your home can prevent heavy smoke odor and soot.
 It is recommended to perform this task when an evacuation warning has been issued.

-Textiles, such as clothing, furniture, carpet or anything made of these materials, must be handled as delicately as possible.
-The longer smoke sits on these items, the harder smoke odor is to remove.
+Textiles, such as clothing, furniture, carpet, or anything made of these materials, must be handled as delicately as possible.
+The longer smoke sits on these items, the harder the smoke odor is to remove.
 Soot can also become more embedded in carpet and upholstery if there is constant foot traffic or movement/use of furniture.
-Many homeowners become anxious after a wildfire and upon returning, they want to clean their smoke and soot-filled home right away.
+Many homeowners become anxious after a wildfire, and upon returning, they want to clean their smoke and soot-filled home right away.
 We urge you to proceed with caution.
-While we understand you need to enter your home to gather items such as valuables, documents and perhaps medication or medical equipment, you also risk inhaling toxic particles and further damaging your home with too much movement.
+While we understand you need to enter your home to gather items such as valuables, documents, and perhaps medication or medical equipment, you also risk inhaling toxic particles and further damaging your home with too much movement.

-Once the fire is out, call your homeowners insurance company.
+Once the fire is out, call your homeowners’ insurance company.
 Most companies pay for fire damage, even wildfires, and smoke damage.
-Typically, payouts are fast so you can schedule repairs as soon as possible.
-Most insurance companies, however, need verification of damage such as an on site inspection or photos.
-West Coast Fire & Water can be on site as soon as local fire departments and other agencies deem areas safe for re-entry or repopulation.
+Typically, payouts are fast, so you can schedule repairs as soon as possible.
+Most insurance companies, however, need verification of damage, such as an on-site inspection or photos.
+West Coast Fire & Water can be on-site as soon as local fire departments and other agencies deem areas safe for re-entry or repopulation.